shariq1989/cookbook/content/recipe/IP_Chicken_Biryani.md

 #### Why do I separate the rice in this recipe?

 The rice at the bottom can end up a bit sticky because of cooking in the Instant Pot.
 I counteract that by reserving a portion of rice that is both light and fluffy to mix with it.
-If you're in a hurry, there's no need to separate the rice.
+If you are in a hurry, there is no need to separate the rice.
 Instead, add all of the rice and three cups of water to the Instant Pot before cooking.

 #### Can I freeze biryani?

 Yes, allow the dish to cool completely, and then add it to a gallon Ziploc bag.
 The biryani will freeze for up to 2 months.
-When you’re ready to eat, let it defrost in the refrigerator overnight.
+When you're ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm up a single serving in the microwave or add it all to a pan for a quick and easy meal the whole family will enjoy.

+### DIRECTIONS: STEP-BY-STEP

+1. Mix the ingredients for the paste in a large bowl.
+Stir in the chicken and coat evenly.
+Refrigerate for 30 minutes.
+2. Wash the rice and soak it in water for 20 minutes.
+3. Warm 2 tbsp of ghee in an [Instant Pot](https://amzn.to/3qfNYCZ) using saute mode.
+Add the onion and cook until they brown and caramelize.
+Remove half of the onion and set aside for garnish.
+Then add the cumin seeds, cardamom pods, and star anise, cook for 30 seconds.
+4. Add the chicken and all of the remaining paste to the Instant Pot.
+Allow the mixture to fry for 3 minutes.
+5. Add the remaining ghee, bay leaves, and Thai chilis.
+Secure the lid and cook on manual high pressure for 4 minutes with a quick release.
+6. Drain the rice and add 1 cup to a rice cooker to cook separately.
+Add the remaining 2 cups of rice, salt, and 2 cups of water to the Instant Pot.
+Secure the lid and cook on manual high pressure for 8 minutes with a quick release (this cooking time is for high elevation.
+You can reduce the heat for lower elevations).
+7. To serve, set out a large serving bowl or plate and layer the biryani mixture from the instant pot on the bottom, followed by a layer of the plain rice from the rice cooker (you can add rice coloring to this for texture and brightness if you choose).
+Repeat until the ingredients are gone.
+8. Garnish the dish with reserved fried onion and cilantro.
+Serve with [raita](https://www.jamilghar.com/recipe/raita/) and enjoy.